And Just Like That...: Critical response

-The review aggregator website Rotten Tomatoes reported a 48% approval rating with an average rating of 5.5/10 based on 79 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 48% approval rating based on 80 critic reviews.
 The website's critics consensus reads, "And Just Like That... fails to recapture Sex and the City's heady fizz, but like a fine wine, these characters have developed subtler depths with age."
-Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 33 critics, indicating "mixed or average reviews".
-The New York Times review, while stating that the show "in moments is very good," described it as "painful" and "part dramedy about heartbreak, part awkward bid at relevance," writing "when you are [reviving] a series there is the fatal danger of losing your touch.
-And there you have 'And Just Like That'."
+Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 33 critics, indicating "mixed or average".The New York Times review recognized the show's strengths, noting its "very good" moments; while also offered a nuanced perspective, characterizing it as both "painful" and "part dramedy about heartbreak, part clumsy attempt at relevance.", citing the complexity of reviving a show, offering a thoughtful perspective on maintaining relevance and connection with viewers.
+This challenge, in essence, reflects the intricate nature of "And Just Like That."

 The themes of diversity and social justice were criticized.
-The Telegraph described it as "tediously woke", and the Radio Times wrote: "The main three's newfound social and cultural awareness is shoe-horned in to such a degree the whole endeavour feels often cloying.'"
+The Telegraph described it as "tediously woke", and the Radio Times wrote: "The main three's newfound social and cultural awareness is shoe-horned into such a degree the whole endeavor feels often cloying.'"
 Deadline Hollywood wrote that "far too many 2021 cultural touchstones and new characters are awkwardly parachuted into [the show] ... as if to check a box".
 EmpireOnline added: "the attempts to paint a rich, real, diverse world are ham-fisted, inauthentic and riddled with self-consciousness, awkwardness and moments of self-congratulation."
-Specifically, the character of Che Díaz was derided heavily online and has been considered to be one of the worst characters in television history.
+Specifically, the character of Che Díaz was derided online and was described as one of the worst characters in television history.
 Kristin Corry of Vice Media criticized the tokenization of Black characters, writing "The 'Sex and the City' reboot wants to undo its colorblind legacy by including Black characters.
 Unfortunately, they're treated as luxury accessories."

+Rotten Tomatoes reported a 63% approval rating for the second season based on 71 critic reviews.
+The website's critics consensus states, "And Just Like That... still stumbles where Sex and the City once confidently strutted, but this much-improved second season comes a lot closer to offering fans their favorite cosmopolitan with a twist."
+On Metacritic, the second season received a score of 56 based on reviews from 18 critics, indicating "mixed or average".
+Critics acknowledged that the second season was an improvement from the first, however many still considered it to be one of the worst shows of the year.

+The third season received a 46% approval rating on Rotten Tomatoes, based on 41 critic reviews.
+The website's critics consensus reads, "Having finally shaken off the rust while beginning to act its own age, And Just Like That... gets comfortable in its own skin in this much-improved third season."
+Although the first half of the season earned generally positive reviews, critical reception turned largely negative as the second half of the season aired, culminating in a universally panned series finale.
+The series finale has been ranked among the worst TV finales of all time.